Wang1041/HyperMean-Parallel/README.md

 # HyperMean-Parallel
-A high-performance, parallel-computing R implementation of eight state-of-the-art two-sample mean tests for high-dimensional data.
+A high-performance, parallel-computing R implementation of eight two-sample mean tests for high-dimensional data.